Inverting the Pyramid of Success: Plot

 News about Ted (Jason Sudeikis) having a panic attack reaches the media, with some pundits wondering if he is fit for his position.
 Rebecca (Hannah Waddingham) and the club make it clear to Ted that they support him.
-Ted apologises to the team for not telling them the truth, but otherwise ignores the revelation, preferring to focus on their next game, which will determine if the club is promoted to the Premier League.
-That night, Beard (Brendan Hunt) tells Ted he knows that Nate (Nick Mohammed) was the anonymous source who reported his panic attack and must act accordingly.
+Ted apologises to the team for not telling them the truth but otherwise ignores the revelation, preferring to focus on their next game, which will determine whether the club is promoted to the Premier League.

-Roy (Brett Goldstein) confronts Jamie (Phil Dunster) about him telling Keeley (Juno Temple) he still loves her.
+Jamie (Phil Dunster) admits to Roy (Brett Goldstein) that he told Keeley (Juno Temple) he still loves her.
 Jamie apologises for his actions, and to his surprise, Roy forgives him.
-Meanwhile Keeley informs Higgins (Jeremy Swift) that Bantr's VC wants to finance her own PR firm, but is nervous about telling Rebecca.
+Meanwhile Keeley informs Higgins (Jeremy Swift) that Bantr's financial backer wants to finance her own PR firm, but she is nervous about telling Rebecca.
 Roy is delighted by the news, although he fears she will be less present for him.
-Roy and Keeley also discover that their Vanity Fair photoshoot omitted Roy from the article, although Roy claims he is not bothered.
+Roy and Keeley also find that the Vanity Fair article does not include photos of Roy, although he claims he is not bothered.

+That night, Beard (Brendan Hunt) tells Ted he knows that Nate (Nick Mohammed) was the anonymous source who reported his panic attack and that Ted must act accordingly.
 The next day, Keeley tells Rebecca she’s leaving to start her own firm, and Rebecca congratulates her.
-They are both surprised to discover that Rupert (Anthony Head) has bought West Ham United F.C..
+They are both surprised to receive news that Rupert (Anthony Head) has bought West Ham United F.C.

-On the day of the match against Brentford F.C., Roy admits to the "Diamond Dogs" that he felt hurt for being excluded from the photoshoot and is annoyed to have forgiven Jamie for confessing his love for Keeley.
+On the day of the match against Brentford F.C., Roy admits to the "Diamond Dogs" that he felt hurt for being excluded from the photos, and he's annoyed at have forgiven Jamie for confessing his love for Keeley.
 This prompts Nate to admit that he kissed Keeley.
-Roy already knew and forgives him without difficulty, annoying Nate.
-The first half ends with AFC Richmond losing 0-2, failing with their false 9 strategy.
-Nate wants to abandon the tactic, but the team decides to stick with it.
-After everyone heads back out onto the pitch, Ted confronts Nate about why he is mad at him.
-Nate reveals that Ted made him believe he was very important, only to abandon him since he joined the coaching staff.
-He tells Ted he wouldn't have got this far without Nate’s input, that he earned his place as a coach, and that Ted doesn’t belong here.
+Roy already knew and forgives him without difficulty, which Nate finds annoying.
+The first half ends with AFC Richmond losing 0-2, failing with Nate's False 9 strategy.
+He wants to abandon the tactic, but the team decides to stick with it.

+After everyone heads back out onto the pitch, Ted asks Nate why he is so mad at him.
+Nate reveals that Ted made him believe he was very important, only to abandon him when he joined the coaching staff.
+He tells Ted that the team wouldn't have gotten this far without his input, that he earned his place as a coach, and that Ted doesn’t belong here.
 He angrily rejects Ted’s apology, telling him he’s "full of shit", and storms out.